Best Self Improvement Books

 Thinking, Fast and Slow by Daniel Kahneman

-Written by Nobel Prize winner Daniel Kahneman, best-seller Thinking, Fast and Slow explains the two systems in your brain that continually fight for control.
-He goes into how this fight over control leads to error, and what you can do about it to maximize your productivity and effectiveness.
-To craft his argument, Kahneman explains recent studies about how we think about thinking, why we react to certain situations, and how to improve those reactions.
+Written by Nobel Prize winner Daniel Kahneman, bestseller Thinking, Fast and Slow explains the two systems in your brain that constantly compete for control.
+He explores how this internal struggle leads to errors and what you can do to maximize your productivity and effectiveness.
+To support his argument, Kahneman examines recent studies about metacognition, our reactions to various situations, and methods for improving those responses.

-Kahneman’s profound insights will make you a better thinker, decision-maker, and allow you to avoid some of the most common cognitive pitfalls to improve your overall way of thinking.
+Kahneman’s profound insights will enhance your thinking and decision-making abilities while helping you avoid common cognitive pitfalls to improve your overall thought processes.

 6. Failing Forward by John C. Maxwell